Hakea pachyphylla: Description

 Hakea pachyphylla is a non lignotuberous compact to spreading single stemmed shrub growing to 0.3-2 m high.
 The inflorescence consists of 1-7 yellow flowers that appear in axillary clusters in spring.
 The white main stalk is 0.5-1.2 mm long densely covered with short matted hairs.
 The small branches are ribbed and densely covered with soft mid-red matted hairs quickly becoming smooth or on occasion remain until flowering.
 The stiff needle-like leaves vary in length between 1-5.5 cm long and 1.1-1.8 mm wide with sparse flat hairs but quickly becoming smooth ending with a small point.
 Flowers occur from August to October followed by oval shaped fruit with small blunt wart-like protuberances 2.9-3.5 cm long and 2.3-2.6 cm wide with a short broad beak with obscure or no horns.

 Taxonomy and naming

 Hakea pachyphylla was first formally described in 1827 by Curt Sprengel from an unpublished description by Franz Sieber in Systema Vegetabilium.
-The specific epithet (pachyphylla) is derived from the Ancient Greek words pachys (παχύς) meaning "thick" and phyllon (φύλλον) meaning "leaf" referring to the thickness of the leaves.
+The specific epithet (pachyphylla) means 'thick-leaved'.

 Distribution and habitat

-Hakea pachyphylla has a restricted distribution occurring only in the Mount Victoria, Leura, Newnes area in swamp or heath or mallee-heath, occasionally on sandstone.
+Hakea pachyphylla has a restricted distribution occurring only in the Mount Victoria – Leura – Newnes area in swamp or heath or mallee-heath, occasionally on sandstone.